vmware-archive/gcp-env-bootstrap/README.md

 -   A _*-env_ file.
     This file contains all variables needed to connect to the BOSH director that was spun up.
+    This file will be saved in GCS within a folder named after the GROUP_ID for instructors to access.

 Source an env file to interact with the respective director using the BOSH CLI.